 Scottsdale Farms Nursery

-Sept.
-7-10 is the 29th Annual Yellow Daisy Festival at Stone Mountain Park.
+Every year in early September is the Annual Yellow Daisy Festival at Stone Mountain Park.
 Shop the works of 400 artists and crafters while enjoying live entertainment, a children’s corner, crafter demos and more.

-Come back to Stone Mountain Park Sept.
-29 – Oct.
-29 for the Pumpkin Festival, featuring Spookley’s Funtastic Kid’s Carnival filled with traditional boardwalk games and inflatables.
+Through Oct.
+29, come to Stone Mountain Park for the Pumpkin Festival, featuring Spookley’s Funtastic Kid’s Carnival filled with traditional boardwalk games and inflatables.
 The festival includes a pumpkin patch, pie eating contest, parade, storytelling and more.

-On Sept.
-30 is Play at the Park at Fowler Park.
+Play at the Park at Fowler Park is another annual festival we love.
 Enjoy family entertainment, food trucks, hot air balloon tethered rides and more!

-Capture the story of your family’s fair adventure with a professional mini session by Brandy Craig Photography.
-She is even offering photo shoots at Fausett Farms Sunflowers!
+Every year, you can capture the story of your family’s fair adventure with a professional mini session by Brandy Craig Photography.

 Written by Sarah Johnson for the September issue of Up in Cumming Magazine.
 Slight edits made to this digital version.